ezequielmastrasso/EzequielM-WP-Theme/README.md

 The theme features:
 ------------------
 * responsive website
-* bootstrap based
 * mobile and touch compatible
 * auto size and adjustments for desktop, tablet and mobiles
-* top menu plugin for main categories and pages
+* top menu for main categories and pages
 * customize layout from 1 to 12 photos per row, for each: desktop tabler and mobiles
 * top fixed bar and footer, for related links, information, copyright, or even adds
-* search by color page!
 * custom fields for:
   1. gps Coords
   2. thumbnail
   3. midRes
-  4. HighRes (using krPano, 1 file or pano tiled multires, etc)
+  4. HighRes (using leaflet)
-  7. facebook likes and shares
+  7. facebook og and twitte card tags
   8. copyrights, license and photo info credits

 HELP NEEDED: